moscajs/mosca/README.md

 module.exports = {
   port: 4883,
+  // host: "127.0.0.1", // specify an host to bind to a single interface
   id: 'mymosca', // used to publish in the $SYS/<id> topicspace
   stats: true, // publish stats in the $SYS/<id> topicspace
   logger: {